pvvam/drivingcoupon/README.md

 10. The acceptance rate for cheap restaurants is not influenced by the frequency of restaurant visits in a month .

+## Recommendations

+1. Target restaurant<20 coupons to younger aged drivers, preferably students, unemployed or specific occupational groups that are more likely to accept it.
+2. Target coupons to customers during summer and lunch/dinner hours where the likelihood of acceptance is high.
+3. Offer more promotions on cheap restaurants during rainy and snowy days since drivers dont tend to accept coupons in this weather.